mark-sabotta/movie-book/README.md

 Movie Book is a web application designed to fuel your movie obsession!

+**Live Demo:**

+Check out Movie Book in action at [https://movie-book-mq7m.onrender.com/](https://movie-book-mq7m.onrender.com/)

+**Heads Up!** ⚠️

+The first time you sign up, the database might take a while (over 45 seconds) to spin up.
+Please be patient and give it a try!

 **What can you do?**

-Search for your favorite movies.
+* Search for your favorite movies.
-Rate movies you've seen and share your opinion.
+* Rate movies you've seen and share your opinion.
-Get personalized recommendations based on your ratings and similar user choices.
+* Get personalized recommendations based on your ratings.

 **Built with:**